mj8295/Data_Projects/docs/ConjointAnalysis.md

 ### Part 3: Post-Hoc Segmentation

 In this section, cluster analysis is used on the part-utilities, including the constant defined in part 2, to identify the optimal post-hoc segmentation scheme.
 Post-hoc segmentation involves analyzing data to identify segments after it has been collected, as opposed to a-priori segmentation where segments are identified before the analysis process.
-This analysis will generate several visualizations to help us determine the unique profiles and optimal number of clusters that make up the segments.
+This analysis will generate several visualizations to assist in determining the unique profiles and optimal number of clusters that make up the segments.

 #### Part 3.1: Create the clustTest function